 I will work on doing a blog post to help you get started.

-For my youngest daughter's birthday weekend, it ended up being Spain.
+For my youngest daughter's birthday weekend, it was Spain.
 SO I started my food research.
 I decided to go the Tapas route.
 I made:

 A charcuterie (meat and cheese) board